Economic Comparisons: Germany, Greece, and the UAE in a Global Context

 Unemployment

 Seven years into the debt crisis, Greece has not improved its economic performance.
 Although it was at par with America (in terms of unemployment and G.D.P growth) during the 2007/2008 economic crisis, the latter has made tremendous strides in improving its economic performance (The Global Economy 2015).
-Greece still lags behind in this regard (see appendix one).
+Greece still lags behind in this regard (see Figure 1).
 It is still early to predict the future of Greece’s economy because the country’s debt burden is still high ($360 billion) (Close 2014).
 This burden paints a gloomy picture of the country’s potential to improve its economic fortunes.
 The government’s budget cuts do not help in improving the economic performance of the country either because they are bound to slow the economy.
 The unemployment problem in Greece is likely to worsen because the country’s population of unemployed youth is at an all-time high.
 This bleak picture comes from the fact that unemployment at a young age tends to stifle the prospects for improved wages and employment opportunities in the future (Close 2014).
 Nonetheless, unlike the U.A.E both Greece and Germany are suffering declines in population growth.
 This is a concern because it is unclear how both economies will power future economic growth.

 Current Account Balances